-- Have customers handle their own loyalty and payment cards for a contact free transaction. - Place tape or other markings at least 6 feet apart in customer line areas to indicate appropriate social distancing. - Encourage the use of an alcohol-based hand sanitizer with at least 60% alcohol after touching face and if person-to-person contact occurs. - If gloves are used, avoid touching eyes, nose, and mouth while wearing gloves.
+- Have customers handle their own loyalty and payment cards for a contact free transaction. - Place tape or other markings at least 6 feet apart in customer line areas to indicate appropriate social distancing. - Require frequent hand washing or the use of an alcohol-based hand sanitizer with at least 60% alcohol after touching face and if person-to-person contact occurs.\ - If gloves are used, avoid touching eyes, nose, and mouth while wearing gloves.